History of Jordan in Timeline

 In 2014, the ICT sector in Jordan accounted for more than 84,000 jobs and contributed to 12% of the GDP.

-In 2014, the national football team of Jordan reached the play-off of reaching the FIFA World Cup in Brazil but lost the two-legged tie against Uruguay.
+In 2014, the national football team of Jordan came within a play-off of reaching the FIFA World Cup in Brazil but lost against Uruguay.

-As of 2015, Jordan was hosting an estimated 2.1 million Palestinian refugees and 1.4 million Syrian refugees, which has placed substantial strain on national resources and infrastructure.
+As of 2015, Jordan was hosting an estimated 2.1 million Palestinian refugees and 1.4 million Syrian refugees.

-2015: Participation in the Saudi Arabian-Led Military Intervention in Yemen
+2015: Participation in Saudi Arabian-led Military Intervention in Yemen

-In 2015, Jordan participated in the Saudi Arabian-led military intervention in Yemen against the Houthis and forces loyal to former President Ali Abdullah Saleh.
+In 2015, Jordan participated in the Saudi Arabian-led military intervention in Yemen against the Houthis and forces loyal to former President Ali Abdullah Saleh, who was deposed in the 2011 uprising.

-In 2015, Queen Alia International Airport was awarded 'the best airport by region: Middle East' for the second year in a row by Airport Service Quality survey.
+In 2015, Queen Alia International Airport was awarded 'the best airport by region: Middle East' by Airport Service Quality survey, for the second consecutive year.

 2015: Establishment of the Jordan Trail